Louis Boisot

-Louis Boisot, Jr., (1856–1933) was an American lawyer and Vice President of the First Trust and Savings Bank of Chicago, Illinois.
+Louis Boisot, Jr. (1856–1933) was an American lawyer and Vice President of the First Trust and Savings Bank of Chicago, Illinois.
 Boisot wrote the books By-laws of Private Corporations and A Treatise on the Law of Mechanics' Liens.

 Early life

-Louis Boisot was born in Dubuque, Iowa on May 23, 1856.
-He was the son of Louis Daniel Boisot (1823-1900) and Albertina Bush (1825-1889).
-Boisot graduated from Hamilton College (Iowa) in 1877 and belonged to Phi Beta Kappa society.
 He got his Bachelor of Laws at Columbia University in 1879 and was admitted to the bar in 1880.

 Marriage and children

 Boisot married Mary Spencer on May 13, 1887.
 He was a member of the La Grange Country Club in Illinois and a prominent churchman.
-They had two children.

 Professional life

 Boisot practiced law in Chicago from 1880 to 1903.
-The 1880 United States Census listed him as Attorney at law.

-On March 26, 1904, Boisot was appointed the trust officer of the First National Bank of Chicago.
-On January 13, 1916, Boisot was appointed vive-president, keeping his title of trust officer.
-He was a director of three other Chicago banks and trustee of Rollins College.
-His brother Emile Kellogg Boisot was also a banker.
+On March 26, 1904, Boisot was appointed trust officer of the First National Bank of Chicago.
+On January 13, 1916, Boisot was appointed vice president, keeping his title of trust officer.
+He was a director of three other Chicago banks and a trustee of Rollins College.
+His brother, Emile Kellogg Boisot, was also a banker.

 Boisot wrote two books on law, The Law of By-laws of Private Corporations (1892) and Treatise on the Law of Mechanics' Liens (1897).
-The latter book was reviewed where it was stated that "a considerable part of the Pennsylvania law, for example, as given by Mr. Boisot, is ancient history already."
+The latter book was reviewed, where it was stated that "a considerable part of the Pennsylvania law, for example, as given by Mr. Boisot, is already ancient history."
 The review goes on to state: "As a digest of the law on Mechanic's Liens, as it existed at the time of writing, the work is of great value."

 In 1922, he was a commissioner to the Presbyterian General Assembly.

 Death

-On July 23, 1933, Boisot died in Cape Elizabeth, Maine where he had a summer home.
+On July 23, 1933, Boisot died in Cape Elizabeth, Maine, where he had a summer home.
 He was buried at the Rosehill Cemetery in Chicago, Cook County, Illinois.
 He was 77 years old.